Received a Migration Notice?

 Tariq has been claiming Income Support, Child Tax Credit and Housing Benefit.
 He receives a Migration Notice on 10th May, telling him that these are coming to an end and advising him to make a claim for Universal Credit.
 The letter gives him until 10th August – his ‘deadline day’ to claim Universal Credit.
 After speaking to a Benefits Adviser he decides it works best for him to make his claim for Universal Credit on 2nd July.
 This brings his Child Tax Credit to an end from 1st July, and his Income Support and HB two weeks later.

 Elizabeth and Leon have been claiming Tax Credits and Housing Benefit to top up their earnings and help pay for childcare.
-They receive a notification – their Migration Notice – on 13th July that their Tax Credits will be brought to an end on 13th October (their ‘deadline day’) and inviting them to claim Universal Credit.
+They receive a notification – their Migration Notice – on 13th July that their Tax Credits and Housing Benefit will be brought to an end on 13th October (their ‘deadline day’) and inviting them to claim Universal Credit.
 They miss this deadline, and their Tax Credits are brought to an end on 12th October, and HB two weeks later.
 They receive a termination letter and this explains that if they make a claim for UC by 11tn November then this will be backdated and there will be no gap on their benefit entitlement.

 IMPORTANT: If you are entitled to any Transitional Protection, then you must make sure that your first claim for Universal Credit is successful.
 This means you must: verify your ID, attend your New Claim Interview, agree your Claimant Commitment, provide any extra information and evidence the DWP require – and all within the time limits given (and so must your partner if you are in a couple).
 If your claim is ‘closed’ then you will not be entitled to any Transitional Protection.